Divyarabekka/front-FSD/README.md

+Register your detailes
+and check Your E-mail then go to Login...

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.